-In 2011, Dr. Hemmady was awarded the “IEEE Outstanding Young Engineer Award.”
+In 2020, Dr. Hemmady was recognized as a “Fellow” in HPEM by the SUMMA Foundation for his research contributions in advancing the state of the art in predicting HPEM effects in airborne electronic systems.
+In 2011, Dr. Hemmady was awarded the “IEEE Outstanding Young Engineer Award” for his research in electro-optic reconfigurable antenna systems.
 In 2010, he was presented the “Certificate of Recognition” by the Office of Naval Research for his contribution to the field of counter-directed energy weapons technology.
-As a graduate student at the University of Maryland in 2006, Dr. Hemmady earned the “2006 Graduate Student in Nonlinear and Statistical Physics” speaker award by the American Physical Society for the impact of his research on statistical and nonlinear physics.
+In 2007, Dr. Hemmady and Dr. Steven Anlage (University of Maryland) were presented the runner-up award for “Invention of the Year” by the Maryland Office of Technology Commercialization for their invention — “Wave-Fingerprinting” — which leveraged quantum-chaos to detect malicious tampering of shipping containers in support of the Department of Homeland Security.
+As a graduate student at the University of Maryland in 2006, Sameer Hemmady was presented the “Graduate Student in Nonlinear and Statistical Physics” award by the American Physical Society for the impact of his research to statistical and nonlinear physics.